-Getting an aviation language proficiency assessment
+Getting an aviation language proficiency demonstration

 The International Civil Aviation Organization's Aviation Language Proficiency Standard ensures that pilots and air traffic controllers are competent to perform aviation radio communications in English.
-In Canada, regulations require that language skill be proven when a flight crew licence is issued for the first time.

 - the Canadian Aviation Regulations, including: